takuyaisomura/predpca/README.md

 ### fig2
 Download all scripts under the 'fig2' directory and put them in the same directory.

-Before run this script, please download MNIST dataset from http://yann.lecun.com/exdb/mnist/ and expand
+Before run this script, please download MNIST dataset from http://yann.lecun.com/exdb/mnist/ and expand 'train-images-idx3-ubyte', 'train-labels-idx1-ubyte', 't10k-images-idx3-ubyte', and 't10k-labels-idx1-ubyte' in the same directory.

-train-images-idx3-ubyte

-train-labels-idx1-ubyte

-t10k-images-idx3-ubyte

-t10k-labels-idx1-ubyte

-in the same directory.

 Run 'fig2a.m', 'fig2b.m', and 'fig2c.m'.

-Each script should take less than 5 minutes.
+Each script should take less than 2 minutes.
 Examples of their outcomes are stored in 'fig2/output'.

 <br>